snowmac/snowmac.github.io/books.md

 ## 2020 books I've read (in no order)

-**Last updated on 5/30/2020**
+**Last updated on 06/09/2020**

-Total books read so far in 2020: 41
+Total books read so far in 2020: 44

+* How to Pick Stocks Like Warren Buffett by Timothy Vick
+* Harry Potter and Chamber of Secrets By J.K.
+Rowling
+* Harry Potter and the Sorcerer's Stone By J.K.
+Rowling
-* The Terminal List by Jack Carr (loved it)
+* The Terminal List by Jack Carr
-* Camino Winds by John Grisham (loved it)
+* Camino Winds by John Grisham
-* Walk the wire by David Baldacci (loved it)
+* Walk the wire by David Baldacci
-* Russians Among Us by Gordon Corera (non-fiction, it was pretty good)
+* Russians Among Us by Gordon Corera
 * Treasure by Clive Cussler
 * One Minute Out by Mark Greaney
 * The power of broke by Daymond John